Linda Lovelace: Last years and death

 Boreman had contracted hepatitis from the blood transfusion she received after her 1970 car accident and underwent a liver transplant in 1987.
 In 2001, she was featured on E!
 True Hollywood Story and did a lingerie pictorial as Linda Lovelace for the magazine Leg Show.

-On April 3, 2002, Boreman was involved in another automobile accident.
-This was more serious than the 1970 accident that had injured her.
-She suffered massive trauma and internal injuries.
-On April 22, 2002, she was taken off life support and died in Denver, Colorado, at the age of 53.
+On April 3, 2002, Boreman was involved in another automobile accident, suffering massive trauma and internal injuries.
+On April 22, she was taken off life support and died at the age of 53.
 Marchiano and their two children were present when she died.
 Boreman was interred at Parker Cemetery in Parker, Colorado.

 Legacy

 The computer processing coordination system Linda was named after Linda Lovelace.
 This name choice was inspired by the programming language Ada, which was named after computer pioneer Ada Lovelace.

 Boreman's participation in Deep Throat was among the topics explored in the 2005 documentary Inside Deep Throat.

 Indie pop singer and songwriter Marc with a C released a 2008 album titled Linda Lovelace for President, which contained a song of the same name.

 The country songwriter and singer David Allan Coe wrote a song called "Linda Lovelace" which is featured on his 1978 album Nothing Sacred.
 The same song appears on his 1990 album 18 X-Rated Hits under the title "I Made Linda Lovelace Gag".

 In 2008, Lovelace: A Rock Musical, based on two of Boreman's four autobiographies, debuted at the Hayworth Theatre in Los Angeles.
 The score and libretto were written by Anna Waronker of the 1990s rock group That Dog, and Charlotte Caffey of the 1980s group the Go-Go's.

 Lovelace is one of the main characters of the 2010 stage play The Deep Throat Sex Scandal by David Bertolino.
 The play follows the life and early career of Harry Reems as he enters the pornography industry, eventually filming Deep Throat and its resultant infamy and obscenity trial in Memphis, Tennessee, and Lovelace is a central figure.
 In July 2013, an Indiegogo crowdfunding campaign to make a film version of the play raised over $25,000.

 As of 2011, two biographical films on Boreman were scheduled to begin production.
 One, titled Lovelace, went into general release on August 9, 2013, with Rob Epstein and Jeffrey Friedman directing, Amanda Seyfried as Lovelace, and Peter Sarsgaard as Chuck Traynor.
 Lovelace received a limited release in 2013, but ultimately, despite drawing many positive reviews, it was a box-office failure.
 The other, titled Inferno: A Linda Lovelace Story, starring Malin Åkerman, was to be directed by Matthew Wilder and produced by Chris Hanley and was scheduled to begin filming in early 2011.
 Due to a lack of financing it never went into production.

 Tina Yothers, who was a child actress on Family Ties, was cast as Lovelace in Lovelace: The Musical.